vaguity/static/README.md

 ### Dependencies

-You'll need npm, a global install of gulp, and some sort of Ruby setup with a global install of bundler.
+You'll need npm and a global install of gulp.
+You'll also need Ruby and a global install of sass (`gem install sass`).

 ### Installation